sodhiyas/pandora-challenge/README.md

 If you mix up the 2 paths, data will not be loaded properly

 ## Running the API :
-You can run the API by running this command:
+You can run the API by running below cmd:
 ```
-docker-compose up (-d) if you want to run in daemon
+docker-compose up -d
 ```
 This command will load data into the data store and the API will deploy on port 5000 of your localhost